squaregoldfish/infrastructure/devops/roles/icos.mailman/README.md

 + Copies settings_local.py from /opt/mailman-web-data to/ opt/mailman/web
 + Start uwsgi which will start hyperkitty using django
 + django reads settings.py and settings_local.py

+## Logfiles

++ /opt/mailman-web-data/logs
++ which is a docker bind-mount

 ## Postorious resources